 Emerging Fuels Pipelines

-Capturing, transporting and safely storing carbon dioxide (CO2) emissions is a proven process that will create a new Louisiana industry, help sustain jobs in the state's industries that produce CO2 and help meet our climate goals.
+Capturing, transporting and storing carbon dioxide (CO2) emissions is a proven process that will create a new Louisiana industry and help sustain jobs in the state's industries that produce CO2.

-Few challenges are more important than maintaining an accessible and affordable supply of energy while reducing its environmental impact.
-ExxonMobil is playing a leading role in addressing this challenge by lessening the carbon footprint of its own operations while spearheading technologies that will produce lower-carbon fuels, such as hydrogen, and help carbon-intensive industries reach their net-zero emission targets through carbon capture and storage (CCS).
+Few challenges are more important than maintaining an accessible and affordable supply of energy while reducing emissions.
+ExxonMobil is playing a leading role in addressing this challenge by lessening the carbon footprint of its own operations while spearheading technologies that will help carbon-intensive industries reach their emission targets through carbon capture, utilization and storage (CCUS).

-Working to make these goals a reality, ExxonMobil Pipeline Company is leveraging its logistical and pipeline expertise to develop plans for new networks of carbon dioxide (CO2) and hydrogen (H2) pipelines.
-CO2 pipelines will transport captured carbon emissions to storage, helping sustain industries, whose manufacturing processes produce CO2, meet any future restrictions on CO2 emissions.
-H2 pipelines will transport future supplies of this to industrial sites that have converted from other fuels to hydrogen.
+Working to make these goals a reality, ExxonMobil Pipeline Company is leveraging its underground storage and pipeline expertise to support plans for new networks of carbon dioxide (CO2) pipelines and storage sites.
+CO2 pipelines will transport captured carbon emissions to underground geologic formations certified for safe and permanent storage.

 Why Louisiana?

-• Louisiana has a special combination of energy and industrial jobs we need to keep, and it has the natural geology deep underground needed to safely store these industries' carbon emissions.
+• Louisiana has a special combination of energy and industrial jobs we need to keep.
+Thankfully, it also has the natural geology deep underground needed to safely store these industries’ carbon emissions.

-• The Gulf of Mexico coast and seabed are home to expansive underground geological formations well-suited for the storage of carbon dioxide (CO2).
+• The Louisiana Gulf Coast is home to expansive underground geological formations well-suited for the storage of carbon dioxide (CO2).

 • Louisiana’s heavy industrial job base will benefit from capturing and storing carbon emissions.

-What Is Carbon Capture and Storage?
+What Is Carbon Capture, Utilization and Storage?
 Why Do We Need It?

 CO2 capture and storage graphic